makeabilitylab/physcomp/communication/web-serial.md

 In the words of [François Beaufort](https://web.dev/serial/), the Web Serial API:

-> the Web Serial API bridges the web and the physical world by allowing websites to communicate with serial devices, such as microcontrollers and 3D printers
+> bridges the web and the physical world by allowing websites to communicate with serial devices, such as microcontrollers and 3D printers
 {: .fs-3 }

 Web Serial is already being used in web tools like [Microsoft's MakeCode](https://makecode.adafruit.com/), which lets you program microcontrollers via a drag-and-drop visual programming language and [Arduino's Web Editor](https://create.arduino.cc/editor), which lets you write code from the browser, store work in the cloud, and upload sketches directly from the web.